npezzotti/npezzotti.github.io/content/blog/https-rootca-apache.md

 Tags: networking, linux
 Image: https.jpg

-## Overview
-This tutorial demonstrates how to set up an HTTPS site on an Apache using a custom root CA. It is  the purpose of exploring how HTTPS works.
+This tutorial demonstrates how to set up an HTTPS site on an Apache using a custom root CA for the purpose of exploring the workings of HTTPS.

 For this project, I used Ubuntu 20.04 and ran the command as a non-root user with sudo privileges.